IIIF/website/source/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Welcome to iiif.io.
+title: International Image Interoperability Framework (IIIF)
 ---
-<p class="lookatme">IIIF stands for International Image Interoperability Framework.</p>

-<p class="lookatme">IIIF is a software system delivering high quality, attributed digital objects* online at large scale.
-IIIF is _also_ the growing international community of people who improve it.
-IIIF is stewarded by a [consortium]({{ site.url }}{{ site.baseurl }}/community/consortium/).</p>
+<p class="lookatme">IIIF is an open-source software system delivering high quality, attributed digital objects (like image and audio/visual files) online at scale.
+It's _also_ the international community of people developing and implementing the IIIF APIs.</p>

-<small>* A digital object could be a scroll, a map, an incunabulum, a newspaper, a photograph, a book, a score, a 3D model...
-We think there’s even a quilt in there somewhere.</small>
+<p class="lookatme">IIIF is stewarded by a [consortium]({{ site.url }}{{ site.baseurl }}/community/consortium/).</p>

 ## Great for researchers

 Researchers need to be able to **access** high quality images, **examine** them closely, and **share** their work with collaborators.
-IIIF helps this work by providing easy access to large images from multiple repositories and viewing and manipulation tools to aid research.
-Here’s a demo of one of the more popular IIIF Image Viewers, called Mirador.
-Have a try:
+IIIF helps this work by providing easy access to large images from multiple repositories, with viewing and annotation tools to aid research and presentation.

 ## Efficient for developers

 Publish once, use often!
-A developer’s dream, IIIF allows you to set your images to stun!
-When you adopt the framework, you can serve all your digital objects to anyone who speaks IIIF anywhere in the world.
-There’s a thriving tight community of folks around the world contributing to the growing toolset too.
+When you adopt the framework, you can easily serve your digital objects to your own site, or to sites using IIIF anywhere in the world--all while giving users a high-quality viewing experience for multiple file types.

 ## Powerful *and* practical for leaders